kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

   - anonymous functions
   - functions as return values
 - Environmen and closure of a function
-- Ellipsis i. e.: `...` to define variable number of arguments
+- Ellipsis e. g.: `...int` to define variable number of arguments